 Participants will be recruited via flyers and announcements which detail core inclusion / exclusion criteria.
-As such we only anticipate needing to recruit around 40 individuals in order to meet our target (30 participants; 15 male / 15 female) recruitment.
-Flyers will be posted around the Brown University Community, and announcements will be posted in local periodicals (e.g. the Today @ Brown newsletter), which is appropriate for communicating with a sample of young adults in the target age range.
+As such we only anticipate needing to recruit around 65 individuals in order to meet our target (60 participants; 30 male / 30 female) recruitment.
+Flyers will be posted around the Rutgers University Community, and announcements will be posted in local periodicals and digital message boards, which is appropriate for communicating with a sample of young adults in the target age range.
 This recruitment strategy has proven successful in recruiting participants who match community demographics in prior study and we anticipate it will remain successful going forward.